Transforming Data

 #CONV.toAny(Unknown)- wrap param in 'Unknown' type to make it usable in places where type checking is too much restrictive; returns Unknown#CONV.toJson(String)- convert String value to JSON; returns Unknown; check here how to access fields in this case#CONV.toJsonOrNull(String)- convert String value to JSON or null in case of failure; returns Unknown#CONV.toJsonString(Unknown)- convert JSON to String#CONV.toNumber(String or Number)- deprecated - will be removed in 1.19

-DATE and DATE_FORMAT - date/time utility functions
+DATE - date and time utility functions

 DATE function group contains functions for date range checks and computations of periods and durations e.g.: